Russian Ark

-The film was recorded entirely in the Winter Palace of the Russian State Hermitage Museum on 23 December 2001 using a one-take single 96-minute Steadicam sequence shot.
-Russian Ark uses the fourth wall device extensively, but repeatedly broken and re-erected.
-At times the narrator and the companion interact with the other performers, whilst at other times they pass unnoticed.
+An international co-production between Russia and Germany, Russian Ark was shot entirely in the Winter Palace of the Russian State Hermitage Museum on 23 December 2001, using a one-take single 87-minute Steadicam sequence shot.
+It extensively uses the fourth wall device, but repeatedly broken and re-erected.
+At times, the narrator and the companion interact with the other performers, while at other times they pass unnoticed.

 The film was entered into the 2002 Cannes Film Festival.

-Russian Ark is widely regarded as one of the greatest Russian movies of all time.

 Plot

-On a winter's day, a small party of men and women arrive by horse-drawn carriage to a minor, side entrance of the Winter Palace, dressed in the style of the early 19th century to attend a ball hosted by the Emperor Alexander I. The narrator (whose point of view is always in first-person) meets another spectral but visible outsider, "the European", and follows him through numerous rooms of the palace.
-"The European", a 19th-century French diplomat who appears to be the Marquis de Custine, has nothing but contempt for Russians; he tells the narrator that they are unable to create or appreciate beauty as Europeans do, as demonstrated by the European treasures around him.
+On a winter's day, a small party of men and women arrive by horse-drawn carriage to a minor side entrance of the Winter Palace, dressed in the style of the early 19th century to attend a ball hosted by the Emperor Alexander I. The narrator (whose point of view is always in first-person) meets another spectral but visible outsider, "the European", and follows him through numerous rooms of the palace.
+"The European", a 19th-century French diplomat who appears to be the Marquis de Custine, has nothing but contempt for Russians; he tells the narrator that they are unable to create or appreciate beauty as "Europeans" do, as demonstrated by the European treasures around him.
 Each room manifests a different period of Russian history, although the periods are not in chronological order.